Mansibaher/Covid-Data-Display/README.md

 # Covid-Data-Display
 # COVID-19 Data Display Project

-This project is a Python-based data visualization tool focused on displaying COVID-19 data for India.
-It provides insights into the spread and current status of COVID-19 across various states in India through graphs and bar charts, facilitating a deeper understanding of the pandemic's impact.
+This project is a Python-based data visualization tool that displays COVID-19 data for India.
+Through graphs and bar charts, it provides insights into the spread and current status of COVID-19 across various states in India, facilitating a deeper understanding of the pandemic's impact.

 ## Table of Contents
 - [Introduction]